 I will spend my time discussing some thoughts on prospects and challenges for international working-class and mass movement solidarity in the Democratic Socialists of America (DSA).
-As Andrew Sernatinger helpfully charted out in his primer for the upcoming DSA convention, six resolutions about international politics are on the table—one of the largest categories behind organizational and electoral issues.
+As Andrew Sernatinger helpfully charted out in his primer for the upcoming DSA convention, six resolutions about international politics and anti-imperialism are on the table—one of the largest categories behind organizational and electoral issues.

 While this general focus on internationalism is correct, much of the rank and file work remains isolated from international struggles.
 DSA lacks an effective strategy to adequately understand how global capitalism and imperialism function and uplift the forces and alliances that can best promote liberation for all.

 I will begin with identifying what I see as the key problem.
 The Second International–aligned politics of the DSA old guard have been replaced in the recent years of organizational growth with what I call a “soft campist” consensus.
 This position includes a broad array of actors.
 Most often they do not know the nuances of political conditions in other countries and rely on soft apologia for regimes that are “anti-imperialist” or “left-wing” in name only, while commenting solely on the U.S. side of any particular issue.